 Remember, you don’t have to use the first result – keep scrolling to get even more image variety.
 Bigstock has more than 12 million images in its database, to take the time to peruse all your options.

 In Bigstock, you'll come across all kinds of images of people, and sometimes they'll fit the bill.
 But remember that the real folks in your organization are worth featuring, too.
-Email marketing is all about extending your brand experience to your online audience, so if your brand is largely about your people (like Emma's is), it's a-OK to include personal snapshots alongside stock imagery.
+Email marketing is all about extending your brand experience to your online audience, so if your brand is largely about your people (like ours is), it's a-OK to include personal snapshots alongside stock imagery.

 It might be tempting to load up on images, but remember that balance is key.
 You want your images to complement your text, not overpower it.
 Live text not only works to balance out the overall look and feel of your mailing, but it also ensures that the email will look good in the event that a recipient’s image display is turned off in the inbox.

 Make sure the image you use is true to your brand and works alongside your other marketing communication.